Hakowan/hakowan/README.md

 ## About

-Hakowan is devaloped and maintained by Qingnan Zhou and Zhicheng Liu.
+Hakowan is developed and maintained by Qingnan Zhou and Zhicheng Liu.

 ```bibtex
 @software{zhou2023hakowan,